papermerge/documentation/source/User's Manual/getting_started.rst

 Tags and Folders
 ~~~~~~~~~~~~~~~~~~

-Organizing documents in folders is very common and concept of folder doesn't
+Organizing documents in folders is very common.
+Thus the idea of keeping your
-need further introduction.
+documents in folders doesn't need further introduction.
+It may be worth
+mentioning that folders are hierarchical i.e. one folder can contain other
+folder(s) as well.
+This nesting (folder in folder) ca be arbitrarily deep.

 The idea of using tags to organize your documents
 may be new for you though.
 Tags are kind of labels.
 You can associate
 (add) tags to a document or to a folder.
 Tags have a color and a name.
 Once
 tagged, documents can be searched by their tags.
 Conversely, is it also